The Leica III f produced from 1950 to 1957 is a further development of the Leica III c with the possibility of using a flash unit with the camera.

 Leica III f with the cap engraving Midland, Canada are with R9 in the almost possible rarity rating and almost unique on the used market.

-Offered is a Leica III f with red dial and self-timer from Canadian production (built in 1954).
-The camera is, except for the base plate, in very good condition.
+Offered is a Leica III f with red dial from Canadian production (built in 1952).
+The camera is in very good condition.

-The serial number of this camera belongs into a production lot of the Leica III f with build in self-timer and red dial (No. 729001 – 730000) and is noted as officially produced in Midland!
+The absolute peculiarity of this camera is that it would have to be a III f with black dial.
+The serial number of this camera belongs in the last production lot of the Leica III f with black dial (No. 610001 – 611000) and is noted as officially produced in Midland lot!

 Rarity forecast: R8